nextgis/docs_toolbox/source/dezhurcad.rst

 Rosreestr extracts to map
 =========================

 The tool converts extracts from `Rosreestr <https://rosreestr.gov.ru>`_ to web map with one-direction sync.
-During next runs script detects changes in vector features and updates or appends new features.
+During next runs script detects changes in vector features and updates or appends new features if the extract has a later date.
 Features are not deleted.

+.. important:: Only features with recognized SRS are displayed on the map.
+Features will not be displayed if they are without geometry, SRS could not be determineded, coordinates do not correspond to the SRS specified in XML file, or they not fall within the boundaries of cadastral unit.
+The number of missed/processed features is displayed in the form of a report.

 Input: